OpenModelica/OMSimulator/README.md

 > **Note**: Issues may be related to OMSimulator itself or the FMI export process in OpenModelica.

+## Build Instructions

+To compile the project, please follow the steps outlined in the [BUILD.md](BUILD.md) file.

 ## License

 This project is licensed under the OSMC Public License.
 See [OSMC-License.txt](OSMC-License.txt) for details.